South Lancashire (UK Parliament constituency)

 South Lancashire, formally called the Southern Division of Lancashire or Lancashire Southern, is a former county constituency of the South Lancashire area in England.
 It returned two Members of Parliament (MPs) to the British House of Commons from 1832 to 1861, and then from a very narrow reform of that year, three until it was further split in 1868.

-The constituency was created by the Great Reform Act of 1832 by the splitting of Lancashire constituency into Northern and Southern divisions.
-It was abolished by the Second Reform Act of 1867.
+The constituency was created by the Great Reform Act 1832 by the splitting of Lancashire constituency into Northern and Southern divisions.
+It was abolished by the Reform Act 1867.

 Boundaries

 1832–1868: The Hundreds of Salford, and West Derby.

 Salford went to form the new South East Lancashire constituency, and West Derby the new South West Lancashire constituency.